 Protest, make a complaint

-- She complains to some illegal things.
+- She complains about addressing some illegal things to us.

 58. Comply with